-During pregnancy your joints are less stable due to the relaxin running through your system.
-Relaxin is great for helping the pelvis and rib cage to expand to fit your growing baby.
-But it will also cause loose joint stability, and can lead to pelvic pain during pregnancy.
+During pregnancy, your joints are less stable due to the relaxin running through your system.
+Relaxin is great for helping the pelvis and ribcage expand to fit your growing baby.
+This joint instability can lead to pelvic pain during pregnancy.

-As long as you have established with your OB or a Physiotherapist that you do not have SPD (see below), you can use these pelvic floor exercises.
-It is important to strengthen your pelvic floor, abdominals, back and hip muscles.
+As long as you have established with a health care practitioner that you do not have SPD (see below), you can use these pelvic floor exercises as well as the many functional core routines in our pregnancy workout programs.
+It is important to strengthen your pelvic floor, abdominals, back, and hip muscles.

-It is important that you know the difference between the pelvic pain, pressure and dysfunction.
-Pubic pain or pelvic pain, is common later in pregnancy.
+It is important that you know the difference between the pelvic pain, pressure, and dysfunction.
+Pubic pain or pelvic pain is common later in pregnancy.
 It can hinder the way you walk and exercise.
 But if you are feeling pressure, cramps, groin pain or a backache, you could be in the beginning stages of labor.
-If SPD is present you might hear a clicking noise when you move.
+If Symphysis Pubis Dysfunction (SPD) is the issue, you might hear a clicking noise when you move.
 All of these pains should be discussed with your OB.

 SPD is a condition that can be almost debilitating to a pregnant woman and can produce symptoms months after delivery.
 The pain results from a separation of the symphysis pubis joint.
 To ease the symptoms, you should work the pelvic floor muscles.
 It is best that you work one-on-one with a medical professional, physical therapist, or physiotherapist.